|

 Agnaliz knew very well that she was going to interfere with time.
 The order was supposed to stand for another era, while the power of it grew ever stronger until it collapsed under it's weight in a faraway future.
 But Plevinon didn't know that, and with her telling she would surely change something.

 "How?"
-Plevinon asked as he grabbed her by the shoulders, crushing her flesh.
+Plevinon asked as he grabbed her by the shoulders, crushing her

 "A stranger…."
 Agnaliz whispered before she could restrain herself.
 For she had seen this stranger and knew his power.
 He would set in motion a change.